myonaung/Naung-et-al-2021/Phasing_Haplotype/README.md

 5. Run analysis using run_analysis.sh script.

-The contents of these repo are custom-tailored to our setup in R 3.5.2 environment and workflow (i.e. I make no promises that they may work for you), but I made them publicly available.
+The contents of these repo are custom-tailored to our setup in R 3.5.2 environment and workflow.